Sandy OxleyChief Executive Officer

-Sandy Oxley has many years of advocacy experience and brings a diverse background of public health, child welfare and policy experience to her role as Chief Advocacy Officer and Interim CEO.
+Sandy Oxley has many years of advocacy experience and brings a diverse background of public health, child welfare and policy experience to her role as Chief Executive Officer.
 Sandy joined Voices for Ohio’s Children in 2008.

 Her work as an advocate began in the area of tobacco control policy.
 She served as Regional Policy Coordinator with Tobacco Free Ohio and remains involved in the movement as a volunteer.
 She is an advocate at heart and was named the Tobacco Policy Advocate of the Year in 2003.
 Sandy believes public policy is a critical intersection where creating sustainable change around social issues is achieved.